caktus/smsdemo/README.rst

 =====================================

-This repo is the source for the PyCon 2015 sponsor workshop on "Building SMS Applications with Django": https://us.pycon.org/2015/schedule/presentation/479/
+This repo is the source for the PyCon 2015 sponsor workshop on `"Building SMS Applications with Django." <https://us.pycon.org/2015/schedule/presentation/479/>`_

 How to Use this Repo